CAR T-cell Therapy

 Frequently Asked Questions (FAQ)

-The overall success rate in achieving remission with CAR T-cell Therapy is 40–60% for lymphomas, and 70–80% for leukemias*.
-Many patients with previously relapsed blood tumours have also shown promising results with no evidence of cancer after receiving treatment.
+The overall success rate in achieving complete remission with CAR T-cell therapy is 40–60% for lymphomas and 70–80% for leukemias*.
+Many patients with previously relapsed blood cancer have shown promising responses with no evidence of cancer after treatment.
+Durable long-term remissions are achievable for patients who respond to therapy.
+Among responders, approximately 65–80% remained disease-free at 2 years, and around 40% remain alive at 5 years.

 *Source: ASH Publications

-Yes, the survival advantage of CAR T-cell Therapy is better than conventional chemotherapy.
-CAR T-cell Therapy offers improved life expectancy compared to conventional chemotherapy, especially in relapsed/refractory blood cancers.
+Yes, the survival advantage of CAR T-cell therapy is better than conventional chemotherapy and autologous stem cell transplantation in certain conditions, such as, relapsed/refractory aggressive B-cell Lymphoma, B-cell Acute lymphoblastic Leukemia and Multiple Myeloma.
+CAR T-cell therapy offers improved life expectancy compared to conventional chemotherapy, especially in relapsed/refractory blood cancers.